CMiC Analytics: Catalog Builder - Data Sources

 Filter

-Show Hidden Fields - Checkbox
+Show Inactive Fields - Checkbox

 [Enable Role Security] / [Disable Role Security] - Button